tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 Fitness
 ~~~~~~~

-To each block we associate a measure of `fitness` which determines the
+To each block, we associate a measure of `fitness` which determines the
 quality of the chain leading to that block.
 This measure is simply the
 length of the chain (as in Bitcoin).
 More precisely, the fitness of a
 block is 1 plus the fitness of the previous block.
 The shell changes